 Regarding the pricing, the plugin comes with three paid plans: Multilingual Blog, Multilingual CMS, and Multilingual Agency.

-- The first one, Multilingual blog, costs $39 per year and aims to help you make your blog multilingual.
-Comes with one site limit, no eCommerce support, no page builder support, and no automatic translation credits.
+- The first one, the Multilingual blog plan, costs $39 per year and aims to help you make your blog multilingual.
+It comes with one site limit, no eCommerce support, no page builder support, and no automatic translation credits.

-- The second one, Multilingual CMS, costs $99 per year and aims to help you translate your website.
+- The second one, Multilingual CMS, costs $99 annually and aims to help you translate your website.
 It has a three websites limit, eCommerce and page builder support, and 90K automatic translation credits.

 - Multilingual Agency is the latest plan, costing $199 per year.
 It has unlimited website support and features from the Multilingual CMS plan and 180K automatic translation credits.

 All account plans include support and updates for a year and are covered by a 30-day money-back guarantee.
-So if you purchase WPML and are unhappy with the results, you can simply contact the support department and ask for a refund in 30 days.
+So if you purchase WPML and are unhappy with the results, you can contact the support department and request a refund in 30 days.

 You can add language switchers with a simple shortcode and translate dynamic get text added by WordPress and your other plugins and themes.

 TranslatePress has more than 100,000 active installations and is regularly updated by its developers.
 The plugin makes it possible to translate your entire page at once.

 Like WPML, MultilanguagePress, and other self-hosted translation plugins, your translations stay with you rather than being stored off-site.

 Key features of TranslatePress: